Azure-Samples/azure-chaos-engineering/Readme.md

    ```

 6. Monitor the results through the Chaos Studio dashboard or logs to analyze the impact and identify the next steps towards improving system resilience.
+7. Customise the scrips to respond to your use case.

 For detailed instructions on running each scenario, consult the README files within their respective directories.